 Five years later, having worked with pediatric nutritionists, child psychologists, feeding therapists, and dietitians, my biggest take away is this: It is much easier to prevent picky eating than it is to address it once it's taken root.

 Here are 10 things you can do right now to prevent picky eating.
 Here's to believing in the possibility that meals can, in fact, be happy.

-- Foster independent eating.
+Foster independent eating.
 Babies instinctively know how to eat.
 If you are exclusively spoon-feeding textureless food, aim to introduce finger foods by 9 months of age.
 (For how, see our free First Foods® database.)
 Have a baby older than that?
-Check out our Spoons to Fingers webinar recording to jumpstart self-feeding.
+Check out our Purees to Finger Food to jumpstart self-feeding.

-- Make meals fun, but keep it about the food.
+Make it fun, but keep it about the food.
 Babies do not need distraction to want to eat.
 (Those who do have usually just become accustomed to having it.)
-Sit with your child, talk about what you are eating (oh, these strawberries are so sweet!) and refrain from using books, music, devices or television to get your child to eat.
+Sit with your child, talk about what you are eating (oh, these strawberries are so sweet!) and refrain from using books, music, devices or screens to get your child to eat.

 Quit crutches cold turkey.
 If you are employing videos or your phone or iPad to keep your child calm at the table, stop.
 See our guide on How to Get Rid of Screens at Mealtime.

 Feign indifference.
 Above all, if you feel upset because your child is refusing to eat, don't let it show.
 Feign indifference.
 Refrain from showing you are upset, sighing, or showing any displeasure.
 Food is the only thing your child can control and they are still learning.

 Sign up for new guides, recipes and special offers